check-spelling-sandbox/Azure-Sentinel/Playbooks/Watchlist-SendSQLData-Watchlist/readme.md

 3. Azure Sentinel Workspace Name
 4. Azure Sentinel ResourceGroup
 5. The WatchList name
-6. SQL Query that will run aginst the DB
+6. SQL Query that will run against the DB
 7. Check the terms and conditions and click purchase.
 8. The ARM template, contains the Logic App workflow (playbook) and API connections is now deploying to Azure.
 When finished, you will be taken to the Azure ARM Template summary page.
 9. Click on the Logic Apps name. you will be taken to the Logic Apps resource of this playbook.